gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * No
 * Nope

+**Listen to the conversation**

 Relisten to the conversation and take note of the responses:

-* Frank: Are you excited for the weekend?
+        Frank: Are you excited for the weekend?

         Pailin: Yeah!

-* Frank: Are you tired?
+        Frank: Are you tired?

         Pailin: No.

-* Pailin: Is In-N-Out near the hotel?
+        Pailin: Is In-N-Out near the hotel?

         Frank: Yep.

-* Pailin: Is it usually busy?
+        Pailin: Is it usually busy?

         Frank: Yeah.

 ‘Yeah,’ ‘yep,’ and ‘no’ are the responses used, as they sound the most natural in everyday conversation.
 ‘Yes’ is perfectly fine, but it can sound a bit stiff in informal settings.